 When we turned away from the medical system, we knew we needed something else to manage the day-to-day issues in our pets life.
 We use energy healing – Reiki, innate healing, energy remedies.
 Others use essential oils or herbs.
 Whatever feels right for you.
 For us, this became a way of living and a way for us to make a living.
-We went on this journey of discovery never having heard of Reiki or Homeopathy or Quantum Physics.
+We went on this journey of discovery never having heard of Reiki or Quantum Physics.

 As we became ready for our journey the right people and the right information just appeared in our life.
 Of course, we have taken it to the extreme and it will be our life’s work, but for you, it might only be that you want to help your pets or you might be on a journey to help others pets too.
 It’s exciting.

 If you feel that Quantum healing as we do it, is right for your pets then we are happy to guide you.
 If not us, then look for someone to help you on your journey.
 Every pet is different, unique, individual.
 What is right for one is not for another.
 Find the modality that works for your pets to help them through the day-to-day health issues.